Charter Communications, Inc. (NASDAQ:CHTR) Shares Sold by Ferguson Wellman Capital Management Inc.

-Ferguson Wellman Capital Management Inc. lowered its position in shares of Charter Communications, Inc. (NASDAQ:CHTR – Get Rating) by 3.4% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 21,067 shares of the company’s stock after selling 731 shares during the quarter.
+Ferguson Wellman Capital Management Inc. cut its holdings in shares of Charter Communications, Inc. (NASDAQ:CHTR – Get Rating) by 3.4% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 21,067 shares of the company’s stock after selling 731 shares during the period.
 Ferguson Wellman Capital Management Inc.’s holdings in Charter Communications were worth $13,735,000 as of its most recent SEC filing.

-Several research firms recently commented on CHTR.
-Pivotal Research reaffirmed a “buy” rating and issued a $800.00 price target on shares of Charter Communications in a report on Wednesday, December 15th.
-KeyCorp cut their price target on Charter Communications from $847.00 to $792.00 and set an “overweight” rating for the company in a report on Monday, January 31st.
-Royal Bank of Canada raised Charter Communications from a “sector perform” rating to an “outperform” rating and cut their price target for the company from $770.00 to $690.00 in a report on Monday, January 24th.
-Wells Fargo & Company cut their price target on Charter Communications from $665.00 to $603.00 and set an “underweight” rating for the company in a report on Monday, November 1st.
-Finally, Loop Capital cut their target price on Charter Communications from $730.00 to $615.00 in a research note on Wednesday, January 26th.
-Two investment analysts have rated the stock with a sell rating, thirteen have given a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $758.38.

-Charter Communications (NASDAQ:CHTR – Get Rating) last released its earnings results on Friday, January 28th.
-The company reported $8.93 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $6.91 by $2.02.
-The firm had revenue of $13.21 billion during the quarter, compared to analyst estimates of $13.25 billion.
-Charter Communications had a return on equity of 20.47% and a net margin of 9.01%.
-Charter Communications’s revenue was up 4.7% compared to the same quarter last year.
-During the same period last year, the business posted $5.50 earnings per share.
-As a group, sell-side analysts expect that Charter Communications, Inc. will post 30.76 EPS for the current year.
+Charter Communications (NASDAQ:CHTR – Get Rating) last issued its earnings results on Friday, January 28th.
+The company reported $8.93 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $6.91 by $2.02.
+The company had revenue of $13.21 billion during the quarter, compared to analyst estimates of $13.25 billion.
+Charter Communications had a net margin of 9.01% and a return on equity of 20.47%.
+The company’s revenue for the quarter was up 4.7% on a year-over-year basis.
+During the same quarter last year, the business posted $5.50 EPS.
+As a group, research analysts anticipate that Charter Communications, Inc. will post 30.76 EPS for the current year.

-In related news, COO Christopher L. Winfrey bought 2,750 shares of the firm’s stock in a transaction that occurred on Tuesday, February 1st.
-The stock was purchased at an average cost of $591.96 per share, for a total transaction of $1,627,890.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 1.00% of the company’s stock.

 Charter Communications, Inc engages in the provision of broadband communications services.
 Its services include Spectrum TV, Spectrum Internet, and Spectrum Voice.
 The firm offers business-to-business Internet access, data networking, business telephone, video and music entertainment services, and wireless backhaul.